caroso1222/carlos-roso-gatsby/content/blog/remote-work-book-journal/index.md

 <div class="divider"></div>

+## Thu Apr 16

+I published a new blog post to [Dev.to](https://dev.to/caroso1222/please-stop-doing-this-in-your-resume-2mga) which landed me 20 more subscribers.
+Not bad.
+I need to keep consistency.
+I also wrote a plan to start sending out my newsletter early next week.
+It will have the first draft of the Cracking the Toptal Interview guide.

 ## Wed Apr 15

 Wrote a rough sketch on what the first entry will look like.
 I mean like writing specific paragraphs with information for the first newsletter.
 I'm sooo slowly getting there.